Legislative Impact/State and Federal Agenda

 - Overall, the independent colleges and universities expand the diversity and choice afforded to New Jersey’s college students, and they have done so for a long time.

-- Diversity in overall undergraduate enrollment at independent colleges is similar to public colleges (2020-2021).
+- Diversity in undergraduate enrollment at independent colleges has shifted from 2010-11 to 2021-22 resulting in more diverse student populations.

-- The benefits of the private sector come with only limited taxpayer funding – approximately $115 million – while generating an economic impact of between $3.5 billion to $4 billion.
-This is a $35-or-$40-to-$1 return on state investment.
+- The benefits of the private sector come with only limited taxpayer funding – approximately $115 million – while generating an economic impact of between $4 and $4.5 billion.
+This generates over a $35 to $1 return on state investment.

-As the higher education market is becoming more competitive, many smaller institutions are struggling financially.
-AICUNJ also lobbies for policies that reach for parity with public institutions, including working for protection from third party property tax appeals and changes to land use procedures and statues that can be costly to independents.
+As the higher education market becomes more competitive many smaller institutions may face financial challenges.
+ICUNJ also lobbies for policies that reach for parity with public institutions, including working for protection from third party property tax appeals and changes to land use procedures and statues that can be costly to independents.

-The ICUNJ Sixth Annual Legislative Conference took place on April 22, 2022 at Rider University.
+The ICUNJ Seventh Annual Legislative Conference took place in April 2023 at Georgian Court University.
 The facts and stats shared at the Conference can be found here.